The land of Israel's position at the crossroads of three continents makes the Holy Land strategically valuable to the great powers around it.

-As reactions to the Brexit vote run the gamut from applause to denunciation, one fact shines through clearly: The vote exposes just how divided this world has become.
-Joseph Baity describes the fragmentation occurring all over the world—a situation that can lead only to greater problems that this world is not designed to …
+As reactions to the Brexit vote run the gamut from applause to denunciation, one fact shines through: The vote exposes just how divided this world is.

 Sparks are flying between President Joseph Biden and Prime Minister Boris Johnson.
 These cracks in the Special Relationship come at an inopportune time.

-Globalism is not just an economic phenomenon, but it is also a strong political and military movement—and America's military gives it its teeth!
-Charles Whitaker provides historical background the America's warrior culture and how it is used today.
+Globalism is not just an economic phenomenon, but it is also a strong political and military movement—and America's military gives it its teeth.

 Why has anti-Semitism remained a part of this world's way of thinking?
-Charles Whitaker shows from recent history that anti-Semitism has merely morphed into new expressions of the old evil.
+Recent history shows that anti-Semitism has morphed into new expressions of an old evil.

 According to the liberal media, all we have to do is get world leaders in one room, and after a few handshakes and a couple of beers—voila!
 World peace!

 We would recognize something as horrible as the Great Depression, right?
 We would know if we had entered the Crisis!
 But would we?

 Japan, among the top economies of the world, has been in deep recession for nearly a decade.
 Can she recover?
 What is in store for her in the end time?